 J&FJ Baker and Co have a beautiful set up in Devon with the last remaining oak bark tannery.
 Their website is worth a visit to get an insight into the amazing 90 day process of traditional leather production.

 Thomas Ware & Sons is one of the biggest remaining traditional tanneries in the UK.
 Based in the west of England, this family run business supplies the highest quality leathers.

 LEATHER STOCKISTS & MERCHANTS

-Sadly there are very few remaining leather merchants that you can pop into to view before you buy, but we have found a couple of places (both online and with accessible warehouses) that stock leathers from UK tanneries or import from italy and abroad.
+Sadly there are few remaining leather merchants that you can pop into to view before you buy, but there are a couple of places (both online and with accessible warehouses) that stock leathers from UK tanneries or import from Italy and abroad.

 Visit JT batchelor in Dalston for an Aladdin's cave of leather, hardware and tools.
 Get yourself behind the counter and out the back to experience the full array of leather rolls.
 And be sure to visit during the week as these boys don't work weekends.